In this guide, you’ll learn how to:

 Use toolbar actions (Refresh, GitHub, Download)

-You can sync your Rocket app to a GitHub repository in just a few clicks.
+You can connect and sync your Rocket app to a GitHub repo.

 -